-Like many other “invisible” illnesses, misconceptions about migraines abound.
+Like other “invisible” illnesses, misconceptions about migraines are unbelievably common among people who get them and those who don’t.
 These myths undercut the severity of the illness and leave migraine sufferers feeling invalidated — and this can be dangerous because it’s easy to convince ourselves that we’re simply overreacting to a “bad headache” and there’s no need to seek medical help.

 Migraines affect 39 million Americans and 28 million happen to be women.
 So even if you don’t experience migraines, it’s highly likely that a friend, family member or colleague is coping with the condition.
 We spoke to experts about the common and damaging migraine misconceptions that need to become a thing of the past, because they’re actively keeping migraine sufferers from getting the care and respect they deserve.

 Nearly everyone has experienced a headache at least once or twice in their life, whether it’s due to lack of sleep or that time we drank a little too much cheap vodka at a college party.
 Headaches are decidedly unpleasant, but comparing them to migraines is an example of a myth that undercuts the severity of a migraine.

 “Migraine isn’t headache at all.
 This may be the single most significant misunderstanding,” Dr. Robert Shapiro, MD, Professor of Neurology at the University of Vermont and founding president of the Alliance for Headache Disorders Advocacy, tells SheKnows.
 “Headache is often a severe and disabling symptom of migraine, [which is] a neurological disease with impacts on many body systems.”